MicrosoftDocs/visualstudio-docs/docs/javascript/quickstart-ide-orientation-js.md

  [!INCLUDE [Visual Studio](~/includes/applies-to-version/vs-windows-only.md)]

-In this 5-10 minute introduction to the Visual Studio integrated development environment (IDE), we'll take a tour of some of the windows, menus, and other UI features.
+In this 5-10 minute introduction to the Visual Studio integrated development environment (IDE), we take a tour of some of the windows, menus, and other UI features.

-If you haven't already installed Visual Studio, go to the [Visual Studio downloads](https://visualstudio.microsoft.com/downloads/?cid=learn-onpage-download-cta) page to install it for free.
+If you haven't installed Visual Studio, go to the [Visual Studio downloads](https://visualstudio.microsoft.com/downloads/?cid=learn-onpage-download-cta) page to install it for free.

 ## Start window

-The first thing you'll see after you launch Visual Studio is the start window.
+The first thing you see after you launch Visual Studio is the start window.
 The start window is designed to help you "get to code" faster.
 It has options to close or check out code, open an existing project or solution, create a new project, or simply open a folder that contains some code files.

 ::: moniker range=">=vs-2022"
 [The start window in Visual Studio 2022](media/vs-2022/start-window.png)